v0lture/StunningDB/README.md

 ## Changelogs
 Changelogs are labeled as release.beta.alpha.nightly.

+### 0.0.2.3
+:wrench: Fixed config not creating properly

+:wrench: Modified navbar to be cleaner and more accurate

+:boom: Removed old variables from language file

 ### 0.0.2.2
 :bulb: Added username and host hints to auth page for direct linking username/host combos.